Daishawn Redan

-Career
+Club career

-Redan made his professional debut for Hertha BSC in the Bundesliga on 25 August 2019, coming on as a substitute for Salomon Kalou in the 70th minute of the home match against VfL Wolfsburg, which finished as a 0–3 loss.
+Redan made his professional debut for Hertha BSC in the Bundesliga on 25 August 2019, coming on as a substitute for Salomon Kalou in the 70th minute of the home match against VfL Wolfsburg, which finished as a 3–0 loss.

-In the January 2020 transfer window, he was loaned to Dutch Eredivisie side FC Groningen for 6 months.
+In the January 2020 transfer window, he was loaned to Dutch Eredivisie side FC Groningen for six months.

 On 31 August 2021, he was loaned for the season by PEC Zwolle.

 On 27 June 2022, Redan extended his contract with Hertha BSC and then joined Utrecht on a season-long loan deal with an option to buy.

 On 31 January 2023, Redan signed a three-and-a-half-year contract with Venezia in Italy.
+He only appeared for the Under-19 squad in the second half of the 2022–23 season.
+On 21 July 2023, he was loaned to Triestina.

+On 12 August 2024, Redan signed a four-year contract with Avellino in Serie C. On 3 February 2025, Redan moved on loan to Beerschot in Belgium, with an option to buy.
+On 8 September 2025, Redan returned to Belgium on a new loan and joined Lokeren in Challenger Pro League.

+International career

+In the 2018 UEFA European Under-17 Championship, Redan was a starter and captain for the Netherlands U17 team, scoring three goals as they won the tournament by defeating Italy U17 in the final.
+Redan became all-time top goalscorer for the Netherlands U17 at his final game, having scored 20 goals in 25 appearances.

+With the Netherlands U19 team, Redan made a notable impression on 13 October 2018, by scoring four goals in a decisive 6–0 victory against Bosnia and Herzegovina U19.

+On 10 September 2019, he made his debut for the Netherlands under-21 team against Cyprus U21, providing an assist in a 5–1 victory.
+In his second appearance on 14 November 2019, against Gibraltar U21, he scored his first goal as the Netherlands under-21s won 6–0.

 Personal life

 Redan was born in Amsterdam, and is of Surinamese descent.